7 Min Read

 Divorcing may seem ideal in a daydream, but the reality is quite painful, particularly if there are children involved.

 So, the reality of a lasting relationship from an affair is far from certain.
 They just aren’t likely to have the right kind of foundation to sustain a healthy and happy relationship long-term.

 Family Acceptance Of The Affair And Resulting Relationship

-There is also often a general distain for a person who engages in a relationship with married person.
-They are viewed as a homewrecker and with low moral standards.
+They’re viewed as a homewrecker and with low moral standards.
 It’s a poor choice no matter how you slice it.
-And a choice likely made for the wrong reasons, like the appeal of someone who isn’t really available because it allows someone to avoid a true commitment and the responsibility of loving someone fully.
+And a choice likely made for the wrong reasons, like the appeal of someone who isn’t really available partly because it allows someone to avoid a true commitment and the responsibility of loving someone fully.

 Trust And Affairs – A Relationship Based On An Oxymoron

-If, however, you are certain that your situation is different you need to have your eyes wide open for these issues.
-You will also need to make concerted efforts to maintain strong communication and be prepared and open to seeing a couples counselor when needed.
-The obstacles facing a couple trying to make a relationship from an affair last will almost certainly need professional support at some point.
+You’ll also need to make concerted efforts to maintain strong communication and be prepared and open to seeing a couples counselor when needed.
+The obstacles facing a couple trying to make a relationship from an affair last will almost certainly need professional guidance at some point.